alovercon/berserker/README_en.md

 ---

 *berserker is a Python port of the open-source AI coding agent concept.
-It is an independent project and not affiliated with or endorsed by Blizzard Entertainment; the "berserker" name refers to the legendary Norse warriors.*
+The "berserker" name refers to the legendary Norse warriors.*